Mark Pitts

-Mark Pitts is an American record producer, manager, and President of RCA Records and CEO of ByStorm Entertainment.
-He has managed a number of artists and produced musical tracks for performers including Notorious B.I.G, Faith Evans, Miguel, J. Cole, Jawan Harris, Kardinal Offishall, Ciara, Chris Brown, Usher, TLC, Anthony Hamilton, CeeLo Green and Ro James.
-Pitts executive produced the Netflix film, Biggie: I Got A Story To Tell, co-produced Notorious (2009), and Blue (2009).
+Mark Pitts (born July 4, 1970) is an American record executive and talent manager who has served as President of RCA Records since 2021.
+He also co-founded the record label ByStorm Entertainment with Wayne Barrow in 1998, through which he has signed artists including J. Cole, Miguel, Ro James, Andrea Martin, B. Smyth, Mali Music and Luke Christopher, among others.

+He began his career as a staffer for Puff Daddy's Bad Boy Records, where he co-managed the Notorious B.I.G and Faith Evans; he executive produced the former's first two albums: Ready to Die (1994) and Life After Death (1997).
+Pitts executive produced the Netflix film, Biggie: I Got a Story to Tell (2021), and co-produced Notorious and Blue (both 2009).

-Pitts has worked with artists who have amassed a total of 53 Grammy Awards nominations and 10 wins.
+Pitts has worked with artists who have amassed a total of 53 Grammy Awards nominations, and 10 wins.

 Early life and career

-Pitts was born in Brooklyn, New York.
+Pitts was born in Brooklyn, New York, on July 4, 1970.
 He was first introduced to music by his grandmother, a classically trained piano teacher who began giving Pitts lessons at the age of four.
 Pitts spent six years of his childhood at the Pratt Institute in Brooklyn, and later continued learning music at the High School of Music and Performing Arts, where he also studied art.